MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 ## [KQL Database](#tab/kql-database)

 1. [Open your KQL queryset](create-query-set.md#open-an-existing-kql-queryset).
-1. Under **Database** in the connection pane on the left-hand side of the query page, select **V** to expand the database connections menu.
+1. In the connection pane on the left-hand side of the query page, under **Database**, select **V** to expand the database connections menu.

     :::image type="content" source="media/kusto-query-set/expand-database-menu.png" alt-text="Screenshot of the database menu showing a list of connected databases.":::